peterhebert/vagrant-php-wp-drupal/README.md

 A Vagrant environment for PHP, WordPress and Drupal development.

 ## Base box
 Ubuntu 14.04 LTS (Trusty Tahr) 32 bit base box.
-Feel free to change it to 'ubuntu/trusty64' if you prefer.
-Changing to 16.04 will require adjusting the provisioning script (this will be done in a future release)
+To use 16.04 LTS, use the 'master' or 'xenial64' branch instead.
+The 'master' branch will always be based on the latest LTS release of Ubuntu.

 ### Dependencies / Prerequisites